linksmart/nifi-client-certificate-authentication-setup/README.md

 ## Advanced

 #### Putting Files into Nifi
-1. If you have NAR files to add to the Nifi library, simply put them into `./nifi/nars`, they'll be copied into the newly built image in build time.
+1. If you have NAR files to add to the Nifi library, simply put them into `./nifi/nars`, they'll be copied into the newly built Nifi image.

 2. If you have configurations files to add to the Nifi instance, simply put them into `./nifi/conf`.
 Typically, you can put in the following files:
     - `flow.xml.gz`: this file contains the current processor setup on the Nifi canvas